ImperialCollegeLondon/ReCoDE-penalised-reg/docs/4-chapter-2-solutions.md

 mean((y_new-predict(object = fit.cv, newx = X_new, s = "lambda.1se"))^2)
 mean((y_new-predict(object = fit.cv, newx = X_new, s = "lambda.min"))^2)
 ```
-In this case, the minimum value actually obtains a lower predictive error, but generally it is still recommended to use the 1se model, to reduce variance (overfitting).
+In this case, the minimum value actually obtains a lower predictive error, but generally it is still recommended to use the 1se model to reduce variance (overfitting).

 ## Q7: compare the `grplasso` package to `glmnet` to see if standardisation works properly?
 To do this, we need to reduce the group lasso to the lasso.
 We can use singleton groups (each variable in its own group), so that the two models are equivalent.
-We have set the grplasso model up to use the in-built standardisation
+We have set the `grplasso` model up to use the in-built standardisation
 ```{r}
 set.seed(2)
 X <- matrix(rnorm(100 * 20), 100, 20)